 This may also happen if you do not properly wash/soak the rice beforehand.
 Also, if you use East Asian types of rice it is nearly impossible to avoid a sticky mush.

 Tasteless/not salty enough – this can happen if you don’t use enough lamb fat to flavor the oil, don’t use enough oil, don’t use enough cumin, or of course if you don’t use enough salt.
-The zirvak broth should taste almost over-salted before you put the rice in.
+The zirvak broth should taste over-salted before you put the rice in.
 Generally, it’s hard to over-salt plov.

 Rice burns at bottom – this happens if you aren’t careful about keeping the rice in a layer at the top.
 Technically, the rice should never touch the bottom of the kazan.